-- After the completion of this course, the student will be able to: - 1. describe the evolution, growth and application of OB; - 2. understand the individual differences on the basis perception, learning, personality, attitude & motivation; - 3. relate group behaviour work teams with performance of an organisation; and - 4. apply the techniques of conflict management, organisational change & stress management; - 5. to imbibe the need of organisational change for development.
+- 1. describe the evolution, growth and application of OB; - 2. understand the individual differences on the basis perception, learning, personality, attitude & motivation: - 3. relate group behaviour & work teams with performance of an organisation; and - 4. apply the techniques of conflict management, organisational change & stress management; - 5. to imbibe the need of organisational change for development.